Faithfultennyson-ESEGAMES/TicTac-Toe_Game/game-server/docs/Admin_API.md

     -   Payload: `{ currentTurnPlayerId: string, expiresAt: string }` (ISO 8601 timestamp)
 -   `move-applied`: Confirms a move has been made and updates the game state.
     -   Payload: `{ board: Array<null|string>, currentTurnPlayerId: string }`
--   `move-error`: If a move is invalid (not player's turn, invalid position).
+-   `move-error`: If a move is invalid.
+The client should prevent the user from retrying the move and wait for the next turn.
     -   Payload: `{ message: string }`
+    -   Possible `message` values:
+        -   `"Not your turn."`
+        -   `"Invalid position."`
+        -   `"Position already taken."`
+        -   `"Game is not active."`
 -   `game-ended`: When the game finishes (win, draw, or other condition).
 The client should display a neutral end screen.
 The actual winner is **only** sent via webhook.
     -   Payload: `{ reason: 'win' | 'draw' | 'stale', board: Array<null|string> }`
 -   `player-disconnected`: When a player loses their socket connection.